SpedRutz/Petinder/README.md

 - [x] Assign features to each member of your group
 - [x] Establish a goal time for completing each feature
+- Note: Both of these are in the project Spec

 The following REQUIRED files are included: